samuell-k/-22RP02314-Student-Management-System-with-PHP/README.md

   -this system contain two table (admin table) and (student table) the admin table will store admin credentials and then student table store student information.

   - in the both table there is column called (id) which is auto increment in order to improve the security and uniqueness of user data.

+  - in the admin table i have used username :samuel and password: 123